Cecilapp/Cecil/docs/2-Content.md

 #### cascade

-Any values in `cascade` variable will be merged into front matter of all sub pages.
+Any values in `cascade` will be merged into the front matter of all _sub pages_.

-Note: existing sub pages variables are not overridden.
+Existing variables are not overridden.

 _Example:_